“Health Consequences of Persistence in Physicians’ Locations: Evidence from Decentralised Loan Repayment Programs”

-“Intended and unintended effects of state tuition benefits to undocumented students: Institution and individual-level evidence” (Last updated: November 2022)
+“Intended and unintended effects of state tuition benefits to undocumented students : Institution level evidence”

-I investigate how allowing lower tuition for undocumented students at public colleges improves education outcomes, changes institutional pricing patterns, and lowers long-run fertility rates.
+I investigate how allowing lower tuition for undocumented students at public colleges improves education outcomes, and changes institutional pricing patterns.
 I use administrative data and a residual method to quantify the actual number of undocumented students at school level in the pre-reform period.
 Exploiting the reform's staggered adoption across states and time, as well as variation in the intensity of exposure to the reform across institutions -- I find a higher enrollment of undocumented students at the treated states' 'more exposed' community colleges.
 Transfer, technical and vocational colleges drive the enrollment outcomes.
 In contrast to enrollment, there is strong evidence of higher graduation of undocumented students at both 2-year and 4-year colleges in the treated states.
-I also observe that students at these 'more exposed' institutions experience modest tuition reductions.
+I also observe that students at these `more exposed' institutions experience modest tuition reductions.
 There is negligible displacement of Americans in treated public colleges.
-Undocumented females reduce their fertility in response to higher educational attainment -- driven by delayed marriage and household formation decisions.
-My findings indicate that the education and fertility benefits to undocumented students come with no significant unintended costs to other students.
-I estimate that the reform costs around $16.4 million per year on average.
+My findings indicate that the education benefits to undocumented students come with no significant unintended costs to other students.
+I estimate that the reform costs around \$16.4 million per year on average.

 “Are female leaders good for education?
 Evidence from India: A comment” (Draft available on request)